LeonardoSRabello/fullstack-code-challenge/README.md

 3. **Implementation:**

    There is no correct way to do the challenge, you are free to add whatever libraries you like besides the ones mentioned below.
 We want to see what you come up with on your own.

+## How to run

+Make sure that Docker is working correctly.
+No other preparation is necessary.
+Just run `docker-compose up`, then see the page from `http://localhost`.